1976 Cavalese cable car crash: Accident

-The cabin fell some 70 m down a mountainside, then was dragged by the carrier cable for another 100-200 metres along the ground before coming to a halt in a grassy meadow.
+The cabin fell some 70 m down a mountainside, then was dragged by the carrier cable for another 100–200 metres along the ground before coming to a halt in a grassy meadow.
 In the fall, the three-ton overhead carriage assembly fell on top of the car, crushing it.
-The crushing was possibly exacerbated by the dragging along ground.
+The crushing was possibly exacerbated by the dragging along the ground.
 The cause of death of a large fraction of victims was due to suffocation rather than due to injuries suffered as a direct result of the fall.
-Forty-three people died, including 15 children between the ages of 7 and 15 and the 18-year-old cable car attendant.
-Initial reports stated 42 dead with one missing; however, the last body, that of Fabio Rustia, was found later.
+Forty-two people died, including 15 children between the ages of 7 and 15 and the 18-year-old cable car attendant.
+Initial reports stated 41 dead with one missing; however, the last body, that of Fabio Rustia, was found later.
 The body of Fabio Rustia was sent to Milan by mistake due to mis-identification of bodies.
 The only survivor was a 14-year-old Milanese girl, Alessandra Piovesana, who was on a school trip and was with two friends when the crash happened.
 She testified in the succeeding trials and later worked as a journalist for the science magazine Airone, before her death from illness in 2009.

 The cable car had a capacity of 40 people or 7,000 lb.
 At the time of the crash, at 5:19 pm, the cable car had 43 occupants—justified by the operator as many of them being children.
 Most of the victims were West Germans from Hamburg.
 Among those aboard were 21 West Germans, 11 Italians, 7 Austrians, and one French woman.